 - The full amount arising from the disposal of a Principal Private Residence (PPR) by persons who are 55 years or above on the date of the sale is exempt from Capital Gains Tax.

-The first US$1 800.00 that accrues on the sale of any unlisted marketable security is exempt
+- The first $18,000.00 that accrues on the sale of any unlisted marketable security is exempt